hasley1234/Emerging-Technologies-5026-DST/DIGITAL  SCENT TECHNOLOGY - THE POTENTIAL TO IMPACT JAMAICA AND THE REST OF THE REGION.md

 It is possible to digital smell.
 Smell can be deteched as gas or vapour or liquid then one can characterise that gas/liquid chemically by GC-NIS spectrum and perhaps then it could be digital to store the 'Gas' pattern in the spectrum data.
 One can use an evacuated super clean glass bulb called an 'Odor Bulb' to capture some of the air for later analysis.
-Usually, the odorant is too low a concentration for direct detection when this method is used to collect a GC/MS analysis.
+Usually, the odorant is too low a concentration for direct detection when this method is used to collect a GC/MS analysis. see Shriiram, Vasuden PhD, What is Digital Scent Technology?

 THE IMPACT OF LIMITED ADOPTION DST IN JAMAICA AND THE REST OF THE REGION